 Malta was one of those places that was sitting high on my bucket list since we moved to Europe.
 It just seemed like such a unique place with an interesting mix of cultures and a gorgeous landscape.
 And, I have to admit, there was just something about those cute balconies.
 When I finally visited, I ended up being most surprised at how ancient Malta is, how long it has been inhabited and how many empires have conquered it.
 Malta is an incredible mix of cultures and languages.
 When I overheard locals speaking to each other (what I assumed was them deciding where they were going to meet for some cheeselets… more on cheese later) the language sounded like a mix of Arabic and Italian.
-I most enjoyed the British influences with the iconic red phone booths, pubs and even a Marks & Spencer.
+Parts of Malta look similar to London with the iconic red phone booths, pubs and even a Marks & Spencer.
 I wish we had spent longer in Malta, but a long weekend is enough to experience this amazing island.
 In this weekend guide to Malta, I’ll share our itinerary that makes the most of each day, where to stay and where to eat.

 Of the many restaurants and cafes in the area we choose Soul Food for lunch.
 This casual spot had nice sandwiches and a patio space along the pedestrian walkway.
 No. 43 was also a few doors down with a line out the door, so something good must be going on in there.

 With the rest of the afternoon to explore, we took a ferry (less than $3 round trip) to Silema and walked along the waterfront promenade to St Julian’s.
 This is the resort area of Malta filled with Hiltons and rooftop pools with skyline views.
 We wandered and stayed long enough to have a drink by the waterfront, but this would be a good area if you’re after more of a resort experience.